Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 There is also a *margin of error* which all oracles must be within in order to get rewarded for being accurate in the given epoch.
 If they are not accurate, the current scheme does not pay them out (rather than slashing which is a bit aggressive).

 Governance voting may happen every time an oracle commits a datapoint.
-They simply include the new posting price they are voting for in register R7 of their datapoint box.
-If 75% of all oracles vote for the exact same new posting price, then the posting price is officially updated.
+They simply include the new oracle payout price they are voting for in register R7 of their datapoint box.
+If 75% of all oracles vote for the exact same new payout price, then the posting price is officially updated.

 Submitting funds to the pool, oracles submitting datapoints, governance votes, and collateral slashing are all parallelized which allows for the pool to move through epochs smoothly.